harvardinformatics/healthy-habits/healthy_habits_day2.md

 ## bioconda and setting up your channels

-[bioconda](https://bioconda.github.io/) is a *channel* on the `conda` repository that contains a lot of bioinformatics software.
+[bioconda :octicons-link-external-24:](https://bioconda.github.io/){:target="_blank"} is a *channel* on the `conda` repository that contains a lot of bioinformatics software.
 It, along with the `conda-forge` channel, are likely to be the channels you'll use almost exclusively.

-> Navigate to the bioconda website: https://bioconda.github.io/
+> Navigate to the bioconda website: [bioconda :octicons-link-external-24:](https://bioconda.github.io/){:target="_blank"}

 This website contains a lot of information about bioconda, including a list of all the software that is available on bioconda.
 Is there anything you notice on the front page that may be necessary for us?